 Since 1967, we've trained over 1,600 qualified human service professionals now working in the fields of social services, mental health, chemical dependency treatment, gerontology, corrections, and developmental disabilities.
 Students also have the option to transfer to a four year university or college.

-Graduates are eligible for registration by the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board as a Social Work Assistant (SWA).
+MHT.S.AAS and MHTCD.S.AAS graduates are eligible for registration by the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board as a Social Work Assistant (SWA).